AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 #### Step 5: Test Write Access to Customer Data with Support User
 - Action:
-  - Open test/http/AdminService.http file.
+  - Open the file test/http/AdminService.http.
   - Change the username to 'alice'.
 The password should be empty.
-  - Go to Line 7 and and click on 'Send Request' to run 'POST {{server}}/odata/v4/admin/Customers' request.
+  - Go to line 7 and and click on 'Send Request' to run the 'POST {{server}}/odata/v4/admin/Customers' request.

 - Result:
   - ✅ Audit logs generate **SecurityEvent** for one customer entity.
 In your log, the timestamp matches the current timestamp.